peter-evans/create-pull-request/README.md

 ## Reference Example

-This workflow is a reference example that sets all the main environment variables.
+The following workflow is a reference example that sets all the main environment variables.

 See [examples](examples.md) for more realistic use cases.

 ```yml